yivvm/JavaScript-SBA-308/README.md

 [ '125', '132' ]
 ```
 3. For each learner, create the result list of objects in the format as requested: {id:'123', avg:0.98, 1:0.98, 2:1.0}, which will be stored in ```learner_info```.
+- Checked if an assignment is not yet due, do not include it in the results.
+- Checked if the learner's submission is late, deduct 10% of the total points_possible from their score of that assignment.
 For learner id 125, the ```learner_info``` will be:
 ```
 { '1': '0.940', '2': '1.000', id: '125', avg: '0.985' }